anthonyalfimov/Lightpad-Block-List/index.md

 MIDI generators.

+**Amuse** is a 32-bit shift array with moveable taps.
+Output of the shift register outputs user-defined MIDI notes.

+**Gauss** and **Henon** are discrete-time dynamical systems.
+Coordinates of the particle control MIDI CC, or alternatively pitchbend, velocity, and channel pressure.

 **Shift Register** is a 16-bit shift array with a probabilty control for memory corruption.
-Output of the shift register controls MIDI note and velocity.
+Output of the shift register outputs MIDI notes 0-127 and velocity.

 **Tilt-O-Whirl** is a 2D physics simulation with up to 8 bouncing balls.
 Wall collisions trigger user-defined MIDI notes.